ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 - reduced communication overhead between Ray pods
 - reduced redundancy of per-pod Ray control structures such as Raylets

+The CPU, GPU, and memory **limits** specified in the Ray container config will be automatically advertised to the Ray.
+These values will be used as the logical resource capacities of Ray pods in the head or worker group.
+(The resource capacities advertised to Ray may be overridden in the {ref}`rayStartParams`.)

+On the other hand CPU, GPU, and memory **requests** will be ignored by Ray.
+For this reason, it is best when possible to set resource requests equal to resource limits.

 #### nodeSelector and tolerations
 You can control the scheduling of worker groups' Ray pods by setting the `nodeSelector` and `tolerations` fields of the pod spec.
 Specifically, these fields determine on which Kubernetes